Wildlife Photography: 14 Tips on How to Improve

 So before you embark on a photography expedition to Africa or a trip to the countryside, hone your skills in your own backyard.

 Share your images with friends and likeminded people to get their feedback.
 This really helps you understand what did and didn’t work and why.
-Remember to share your images with us.
-You can also share your beautiful story that accompanies your photographs – as long as it’s about Kenya of course :-).
+Remember to share your images with us., you can also share the story that accompanies your photographs.
 All the best of luck in your wildlife photography adventures.